 Solving the Challenge of On/Off Ramps

 Tokenization is rapidly evolving, with a growing number of projects from banks, governments and corporations aiming to tokenize a diverse range of assets.
-As the adoption of tokenization grows and more asset classes are moved digital, the need for liquidity will expand.
+As the adoption of tokenization grows and more asset classes, such as RWAs, are moved digital, the need for liquidity will expand.

 Key features of tokenization include — among others — an ability to source liquidity across multiple assets and marketplaces, compliance with high-level security and regulatory standards, simple integration, and superior uptime.